* Two Goodyear execs held for 24 hours by unionists

 By Nicholas Vinocur

-PARIS, Jan 7 (Reuters) - French trade unionists held two executives overnight on Tuesday at the country’s Goodyear tyre plant - a flashpoint for France’s troubled industrial relations - to demand higher pay-outs for more than a thousand planned layoffs.
+PARIS, Jan 7 (Reuters) - French trade unionists released two executives on Tuesday after holding them for more than 24 hours at the country’s Goodyear tyre plant to demand higher pay-outs for more than a thousand planned layoffs.

 Workers at the idled factory in the northern city of Amiens have been trying to negotiate redundancy terms with management for nearly a year, after Texan tyre tycoon Maurice Taylor withdrew a potential rescue bid on the grounds that French workers were lazy - triggering a political storm.